gordicaleksa/pytorch-original-transformer/README.md

 ## Setup

 So we talked about what transformers are, and what they can do for you (among other things). <br/>
 Let's get this thing running!
-Steps:
+Follow the next steps:

 1. `git clone https://github.com/gordicaleksa/pytorch-original-transformer`
 2. Open Anaconda console and navigate into project directory `cd path_to_repo`
 3. Run `conda env create` from project directory (this will create a brand new conda environment).
 4. Run `activate pytorch-transformer` (for running scripts from your console or set the interpreter in your IDE)

 That's it!
-It should work out-of-the-box executing environment.yml file which deals with dependencies.
+It should work out-of-the-box executing environment.yml file which deals with dependencies. <br/>
+It may take a while as I'm automatically downloading SpaCy's statistical models for English and German.

 -----

-PyTorch package will pull some version of CUDA with it, but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
+PyTorch pip package will come bundled with some version of CUDA/cuDNN with it, but it is highly recommended that you install a system-wide CUDA beforehand, mostly because of the GPU drivers.
 I also recommend using Miniconda installer as a way to get conda on your system.

-Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda and CUDA/cuDNN.
+Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md)
+and use the most up-to-date versions of Miniconda and CUDA/cuDNN for your system.

 ## Usage

+### Training

+Just run the `training_script` it will initially take some time to download the dataset automatically.

 link to my models